14 basic cuts of vegetables with sizes

 11. Rondelle/Washer

-The term rondel means round or circular, this technique is used to cut vegetables or fruits into a round shape. foods like cucumber, zucchini, carrots, cucumber, pineapples, strawberry are used.
+The term rondel means round or circular, this technique is used to cut vegetables or fruits into a round shape. foods like cucumber, zucchini, carrots, cucumber, pineapples, and strawberry are used.

-Rondelle/Washer
+Rondelle/Washer vegetable cut

 12. Paysanne

-Paysanne is a French term that means “country-style”, indicating that this is a rougher, more informal cut than other more precise cuts that exist in French cooking.
+Paysanne is a French term that means “country style”, indicating that this is a rougher, more informal cut than other more precise cuts that exist in French cooking.
 Paysanne cut consists of slices of vegetables about 1mm thick.
 It is ideal for soup and trims

 Uses: Sautee preparation, Garnish